Wednesday, 23 December 2020

-Punjab is an important historical region in Hindustan or the northern India.
-The word Punjab, meaning five rivers, in Persian came into use after the Muslim conquest of this region.
-Its natural boundaries are considered to be the Indus in the west and Yamuna in the East, Himalayan foothills in the north, and somewhere south of the confluence of five rivers of Punjab.
-But these boundaries are ill-defined and vague and kept on changing over the centuries.
-For example, Punjabi or its dialects are still spoken in large areas across Indus.
-In this article, we shall discuss the geographical boundaries of Punjab over the last three centuries.
+Punjab is a historically significant region in northern India, also known as Hindustan.
+The term Punjab, meaning “land of five rivers” in Persian, came into common use after the Muslim conquest of the region.
+Its natural boundaries are generally considered to be the Indus River in the west, the Yamuna River in the east, the foothills of the Himalayas in the north, and roughly the areas south of the confluence of the five rivers of Punjab.
+However, these boundaries have always been fluid and ill-defined, shifting over the centuries.
+For instance, Punjabi and its dialects are still spoken in large areas west of the Indus.
+In this article, we will examine the geographical boundaries of Punjab over the last three centuries.

 Punjab during the Mughal era, around 1700 AD.

-As we can see in the map given above (and below as well), during the Mughal times the Punjab region was divided into three subahs.
-Lahore subah, lying between Indus and Sutlej, including presnt day Jammu region.
-While the areas south of Sutlej were part of Delhi subah.
-More intriguing are the boundaries of Multan, with northern Sindh and even a few faraway regions in Balochistan are shown as part of Multan.
-I leave this question to my readers how authentic is the map given below.
+As can be seen in the map above (and in the one below), during Mughal times, the Punjab region was divided into three subahs.
+The Lahore Subah lay between the Indus and Sutlej rivers and included the present-day Jammu region, while the areas south of the Sutlej were part of the Delhi Subah.
+More intriguing are the boundaries of Multan, which appear to include northern Sindh and even some distant regions of Balochistan.
+I leave it to my readers to judge how authentic the map below actually is.

 A map showing subahs of the Mughal Empire in 1700 AD.